authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 4. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

-5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
-A custom selector that does not exist falls back to default._bimi.\<organizationalDomain\>, and NOT \<selector\>._bimi.\<organizationalDomain\>.
+5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
+A custom selector that does not exist falls back to \<selector\>._bimi.\<organizationalDomain\>.
 A possibly empty set of records is returned.

 6. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.